Conditional Frechet Inception Distance: Conditional Wasserstein

-Lemma \ref{wd_relations} emphasizes the importance of using CWD over MWD when comparing two conditional generative models.
-Two models may have zero MWD but be very different.
-For example, one of the models can completely ignore the conditioning and just shuffle the labels.
-On the other hand, if CWD is zero, then so is MWD and the models are identical.
+Lemma \ref{wd_relations} emphasizes the advantages of using CWD over its competitors: \begin{itemize} \item CWD is better than MSE in comparing the stochastic diversity within the distributions of $y$ and $\hat y$.
+Two models may be identical with zero CWD but have a large MSE due to high variability.
+MSE is useful when both $y$ and $\hat y$ are deterministic functions of $x$, but is otherwise misleading. \item CWD is better than WD in evaluating the conditioning.
+Two models may have zero WD but be very different.
+For example, one of the models can completely ignore the conditioning and just shuffle the outputs.
+On the other hand, if CWD is zero, then so is WD and the models are identical. \end{itemize}